ncleesattel/ncleesattel.github.io/index.md

-On the github portion you can find my astronomy related hardware projects.
+On the [repository](https://www.github.com/ncleesattel) side of github you can find my astronomy related hardware projects.
 Here I want to share some of my pictures.
 # Solar system
 ## Sun